melfraas/ETL_Project/README.md

 #### Why is our final database useful to a hypothetical organization?
-* To create a repository for people interested in nutrition and making positive food choices
+* To create a repository for people interested in colleges within a particular state.
-* For a potential sandwich shop to get competitor data to create a better shop.
+* For a potential employer to find local colleges and popular majors within their state to make decisions about recruiting efforts.
-* We will also list out how much exercise it takes to burn the sandwiches off
+* Which majors are popular among men vs. women, and in which age groups.
+* How degree majors vary in popularity across different states.

 #### A list of data sources :
 *  Bachelor's Degree Majors by Age, Sex, and State [https://www.kaggle.com/tjkyner/bachelor-degree-majors-by-age-sex-and-state]